 Eat Small, Eat Often

-Most people with diabetes get the best control over their appetite by eating small meals and snacks spaced every 3-5 hours throughout the day--starting soon after they get up until just before going to bed.
-A bedtime snack is usually recommended because it stabilizes blood sugar overnight and, in many cases, can actually make the morning blood sugar lower.
+Most people with diabetes get the best control over their appetite by eating small meals and snacks spaced every 3-5 hours throughout the day.
+It’s best to start soon after getting up until just before going to bed.
+Experts usually recommend a bedtime because it stabilizes blood sugar overnight and, in many cases, actually makes the morning blood sugar lower.

 Whole Grains and Raw Vegetables

 The most satisfying snacks contain carbohydrate and protein.
 They are more filling and digest slowly for better blood sugar control.
 Look for whole grain versions of your favorite snacks, including food items with fiber, to help you feel full longer and stabilize blood sugar.
 Adding raw vegetables to any snack helps add volume which fills you up and gives you some extra nutrition.

 Women: Limit snacks to about 15 grams of carbohydrate and 150 calories.
 Men: 15-30 grams of carbohydrate and 200 calories.

 The following 10 snack ideas contain about 15 grams of carbohydrate and are less than 200 calories.
 Each snack idea also contains some protein for stay power:

 - 1 cup of melon (or ½ cup of “lite” canned fruit) and ¼ cup of cottage cheese.